-Reinforce math concepts using these engaging math writing prompts for elementary, middle, and high school students.
+Reinforce all types of mathematical concepts using these fun math writing prompts for students.

-These math journal prompts promote critical thinking, encourage application of skills, and spark deep reflection.
+Not only do these math writing prompts reduce writer’s block, they promote critical thinking, encourage application of skills, and spark deep reflection.

 - Create a math word problem that can be solved by someone in your grade level.

 - Draft three to five S.M.A.R.T goals for math.
 What actions will you take in order to reach these goals?